zhangwei03020915/abp/docs/en/modules/account/idle-session-timeout.md

 # Idle Session Timeout

-Idle Session Timeout feature allows you to automatically log out users after a certain period of inactivity.
+The `Idle Session Timeout` feature allows you to automatically log out users after a certain period of inactivity.

 ## Configure Idle Session Timeout

-You can enable/disable the `Idle Session Timeout` feature in the `Setting -> Account -> Idle Session Timeout` page.
+You can enable/disable the `Idle Session Timeout` feature in the `Setting > Account > Idle Session Timeout` page.

 The default idle session timeout is 1 hour.
 You can change it by selecting a different value from the dropdown list or entering a custom value(in minutes).